Fidel Castro: Special Period: 1992–2000

-Pink tide: 2000–2006
+Battle of Ideas: 2000–2006

 Mired in economic problems, Cuba was aided by the election of Hugo Chávez to the Venezuelan Presidency in 1999.
 Castro and Chávez developed a close friendship, with the former acting as a mentor and father-figure to the latter, and together they built an alliance that had repercussions throughout Latin America.
 In 2000, they signed an agreement through which Cuba would send 20,000 medics to Venezuela, in return receiving 53,000 barrels of oil per day at preferential rates; in 2004, this trade was stepped up, with Cuba sending 40,000 medics and Venezuela providing 90,000 barrels a day.

-Some economic problems remained; in 2004, Castro shut down 118 factories, including steel plants, sugar mills and paper processors to compensate for a critical shortage of fuel.
-In September 2005, Castro established a group of medical professionals, known as the Henry Reeve Brigade, with the mission of international medical solidarity.
-The group were sent throughout the world to carry out humanitarian missions on behalf of the Cuban government.
+Meanwhile, in 1998, Canadian prime minister Jean Chrétien arrived in Cuba to meet Castro and highlight their close ties.
+He was the first Canadian government leader to visit the island since Pierre Trudeau was in Havana in 1976.

+After a spontaneous march for the return of Elián González, in December 2000, a youth group named: "Group of the Battle of Ideas", was formed by the Young Communist League and the Federation of University Students.
+The group began organizing demonstrations across Cuba for the return of Elián González.
+After González's return, the group began regularly meeting with Fidel Castro to oversee various construction projects and government meetings in Cuba.
+Fidel Castro ensured that the group had special authorities, and could bypass the approval of various ministries.
+Along with domestic projects, the wider campaign known as the "Battle of Ideas" included attempts to provide medical aid to various pink tide governments.

+In 2002, former US president Jimmy Carter visited Cuba, where he highlighted the lack of civil liberties in the country and urged the government to pay attention to the Varela Project of Oswaldo Payá.